.jpg?bossToken=4342fbaa27fb57e20328d0f487d1ab7058e1d0f96104fb0520cebba3743faffa)

 Biography

-Alexander was one of the Dallas Independent School District's first homeschooled students.
-He learned to memorize instead of taking notes.
-At 21, he graduated second in his class from W. W. Samuell High School in 1967, becoming the first person to graduate from a Dallas high school without physically attending a class.[2][8]
+Despite his physical limitations, Paul was determined to pursue education.
+He became one of the first students in the Dallas Independent School District to receive home-based instruction.
+Utilizing a pencil attached to a stick held in his mouth, he completed assignments and communicated.
+He graduated second in his class from W. W. Samuell High School in 1967, becoming the first person to graduate from a Dallas high school without physically attending classes.

 Raw Data